Tsepong: A Clinic Called Hope is a remarkable, hopeful story.”

 Currently, the program is in danger of being a victim of its own success.
 There are just too many people desperate to get too few drugs.
 Failure, though, is not an option.
-If the Antiretroviral drug pilot project collapses an ARV resistant strain of HIV/AIDS may develop, spreading across the continent, and eventually into the West.
+If the Antiretroviral drug pilot project collapses, an ARV resistant strain of HIV/AIDS might develop and spread across the entire continent to eventually reach the outside world.

-Lesotho is not just a small, remote nation; it is the front-line of a global battle with literally millions of human lives at stake.
-This battle that must be won; this story must be told.
+Now, Lesotho is not just a small, remote nation; it is the front-line of a global battle with literally millions of human lives at stake.
+This battle must be won and this story must be told.